QuotesCosmos/quotescosmos.github.io/README.md

 # quotescosmos.github.io

-GitHub Pages static site for QuotesCosmos.com.
-Live site is hosted at https://www.quotescosmos.com
+This is a GitHub Pages site for hosting the development projects of QuotesCosmos.com.

+The live site for QuotesCosmos is hosted at [https://www.quotescosmos.com]